 (such as those that state they are capable of charging an iPad).

 This is important while traveling, as it can cut down on how many

-(MicroUSB or MiniUSB), as your mobile phone, you can use both the same power
+(MicroUSB or MiniUSB), as your mobile phone, you can use them to charge

 uses a coaxial power connection, then you must pack the AC